Automatic Driving Tuition

-Automatic cars aren’t just for older or disabled drivers, just ask anyone who’s driven a semi-automatic super car, like a Ferrari or an EV such as a Tesla.
+Automatic cars aren’t just for older, disabled drivers or SEN pupils, just ask anyone who’s driven a semi-automatic super car, like a Ferrari or an EV such as a Tesla.

-Yes, they can make driving easier for people with specific needs but they can be as much fun, if not more so, than a manual car.
+Yes, they can make driving easier but they can be as much fun, if not more so, than a manual car.

 The stigma attached to admitting to driving an automatic car has long since passed.

 - Automatic driving lessons are becoming more popular.

 - Automatic cars don’t stall or roll back on hills, so avoiding all those problems that can become a barrier to learning to drive.